 Homoeologous exchange is the exchange of genetic material from one subgenome to the other.
-This could result in the conversion of an A subgenome gene to a C subgenome gene or vice versa.
+This could result in the conversion of an A subgenome region to a C subgenome region or vice versa.
 Homoeologous exchange was explored using both gene and sequence level analyses.
-Gene-level pairwise alignments between diploid genomes of Da-Ae, Darmor-bzh, Tapidor, B. rapa, and B. oleracea were made using JCVI’s MCscan pipeline (“jcvi: JCVI utility libraries | Zenodo”)(“jcvi: JCVI utility libraries | Zenodo”).
+Gene-level pairwise alignments between the diploid genomes of Da-Ae, Darmor-bzh v10, ZS11, B. rapa, and B. oleracea were made using BLASTP.
 Complete conversions are events where both sister chromatids for a region in one subgenome are converted to the homoeologous version from the other subgenome but without a reciprocal exchange.
 As a result, the ratio of A:C or C:A at these homoeologous regions will become 4:0.
-By this criteria, homoeologous exchange was examined at both gene and sequence level contexts using genome and transcriptome information from Da-Ae, Darmor-bzh(Rousseau-Gueutin et al. 2020), B. rapa (Istace et al. 2021), B. oleracea (Belser et al. 2018), and an additional B. napus cultivar Tapidor (Song et al. 2020)(Bayer et al. 2017)(Bayer et al. 2017a)(Bayer et al. 2017).
-Because our current assembly is unphased, attempting to identify potential 3:1 homoeologous ratios is inhibited by the assembler program creating a consensus sequence by either selecting one of the two homoeologous regions or creating a mashup of the two regions.
+By this criteria, homoeologous exchange was examined at both gene and sequence level contexts using genome and transcriptome information from Da-Ae, Darmor-bzh v10 (Rousseau-Gueutin et al. 2020), B. rapa (Istace et al. 2021), B. oleracea (Belser et al. 2018), and an additional B. napus cultivar ZS11 (Song et al. 2020).
+Because our current assembly is unphased, attempting to identify potential 3:1 homoeologous ratios is not possible because the assembler program created a consensus sequence by either selecting one of the two homoeologous regions or creating a mashup of the two regions.
 In either case, the true underlying sequences are not being accurately represented by the assembly sequence.
 Thus, only complete conversions were explored.